Sawtaytoes/image-viewer/TASKS.md

 	+ Add second thread for loading images and predictive loading of other images asynchronously.
 	+ Set `FileBrowser` to `visibility: hidden` when showing `ImageViewer`.
 We might still want to load images in the background though.
 - Resize image thumbnails after `window` resize event.
+- Remove `src` from `img` element when `canvas` loaded to save on memory so not all full-sized images are stored in RAM.
+Make sure there's a parent canvas element or something similar that has a large enough thumbnail so we're not using images from memory when recomputing the `canvas` on resize.
+- Show progress loader when images loading, so it's not simply blank.
+For now, this could be a loading indicator.